omnarayansharma777/Data_Engineering/Dimensional_Data_Modeling/Readme.md

 By defining data structures, SQL queries, Cumulative Table Design and implementing type 2 slowly changing dimensions (SCD), this project supports advanced analysis of actor performance and film history.

+ **What This Project Will Achieve**

+✅ **Track Actor Performance** – See how actors' careers change over time.
+✅ **Keep a History of Changes** – Record shifts in an actor’s success and activity status.
+✅ **Easy Yearly Updates** – Add new data without affecting past records.
+✅ **Faster Data Searches** – Quickly find insights on actors and films.
+✅ **Ready for Reports & Analysis** – Well-structured data for charts, reports, and deeper insights.

 ## Data Overview
 The actor_films dataset contains the following fields: